CAHLR/skill-tagging/README.md

 This repo contains the code for the paper:

 Zhi Li, Zachary A Pardos, and Cheng Ren.
-2024.
+(In press).
 [Aligning Open Educational Resources to New Taxonomies: How AI technologies can help and in which scenarios](https://doi.org/10.1016/j.compedu.2024.105027).
-Computers & Education (2024).
+Computers & Education.

 ## Dependencies
 The code is written and run with the following packages: